marcinofulus/iCSEbook1/iCSE4school_en/source/digital_era.rst

 his or her hand on the pulse and continue to formally and informally learn in this area.

-Generation Y and his needs
+Generation Y and its needs
 ==========================

 The youth are so-called Y generation (Generation Y), also known as